ben-norton/collections-digitization-glossary/technical/README.md

 ## Publication Workflow
 The glossary is published as a collection of web pages generated using Python Flask.
 The codebase is located under the app folder.
 See the requirements.txt file for the complete stack.

+## Glossary Versions
+Each version of the glossary is stored as a timestamped CSV file in the /data/sources folder.
+The latest version has the most recent timestamp.

 ## Directories
 /sources - Source files
 /utils - Utility scripts for transforming and publishing source files